georgebaskervil/Personal-Website-Rails/app/assets/articles/im-boycotting-meta-heres-why.md

 It's time for us to change our parenting style, and it starts with each one of us.

-That's why I'm boycotting Meta.
+I'm boycotting Meta.
+Are you?